We Welcome Active Military, Veterans, and Their Families

 Frequently Asked Questions

 To check if you are eligible to receive benefits, please visit the U.S. Department of Veterans Affairs.
 At the bottom of the main page you will click on either service member benefits or family member benefits.

-Utica College is a proud participant in the Yellow Ribbon program, making additional funds available for U.S. military students without an additional charge to their GI Bill® entitlement.
-Read more about Utica College benefits for U.S. military veterans and service members.
+Utica University is a proud participant in the Yellow Ribbon program, making additional funds available for U.S. military students without an additional charge to their GI Bill® entitlement.
+Read more about Utica University benefits for U.S. military veterans and service members.

 You can apply for grants, scholarships, and federal financial aid.
 See the Save Time & Money tab above for the many options available.

 You can also apply for student federal aid: Utica’s Federal school code is 002883.